mlanza/ai-literacy/301/05-text-adventures.md

 With the right tool already plugged in, its in your back pocket.
 You don’t have to orchestrate the whole thing yourself.
 You don’t have to turn the wrench every time.
 Accessible tools let you finally lean hard right — where the AI doesn’t just help you think, but helps you act.

 Tools are the answer to the brains-in-jars dilemma.
 Pluggability makes them portable.
+In this world, buidling a good experience is a matter of plugging in the right tools and defining a good process.

 ## Zork with a Credit Card

-The notion that a tool plugged in instantly becomes an in-game prop is both thrilling and unnerving.
+But the notion that a tool plugged in instantly becomes an in-game prop is both thrilling and unnerving.
 It shatters the jar, unshackles the brain.
 One moment it’s parsing story logic.
 The next, it’s booking a real flight.

 The AI doesn’t feel the difference.